 Math: Teachers in grades 1-5 utilize the Everyday Math program of study.
 Everyday Math guides students to understand math concepts in anticipation of introducing algebra and geometry in Middle School.

-Music, Art, Spanish, and Physical Education: We believe that a holistic approach to education includes development of the whole mind.
-Each grade incorporates weekly music exploration, art expression, Spanish language development, and physical education and unstructured outdoor recess (most days).
+Music, Art, Spanish, and Physical Education: Each grade incorporates weekly music exploration, art expression, Spanish language development, and physical education and unstructured outdoor recess (most days).

 All School Unit

 Elementary students are actively engaged in the All-School Unit.
 They explore the theme throughout the curriculum and participate in the annual Spring Production.

 Elementary school classes are arranged to promote a nurturing environment for the students.
 After 1st grade, classes are combined so that student have the same teacher for two years.
 This help students encounter a familiar routine while also allowing older students to help younger students achieve success.
 We offer two 2nd and 3rd grade combined classes and two 4th and 5th grade combined classes.

 Each student develops at a different pace.
 By combining the 2nd and 3rd grade students and the 4th and 5th grade students, the younger students are mentored by older students as they work through problems, and everyone progresses together.